 Mitsubishi Electric Research Laboratories, Inc. is an Equal Opportunity Employer.

-- A Ph.D. from an internationally-recognized institution in electrical engineering, mechanical engineering or equivalent, or in applied mathematics,
+- A Ph.D. from an internationally recognized institution in electrical engineering, applied mathematics, computer science or equivalent.

-- Strong teamwork, communication, listening, strategic leadership, and teaching skills.
+- Strong teamwork, communication, listening, writing, and presentation skills.